 Reflective thinking – how?

-When reflective thinking you should
+When thinking reflectively, you should aim to:

-- discuss your experiences with others (peers, lecturers, personal tutor) to gain perspective
+- Discuss your experiences with others (peers, lecturers, personal tutor) to gain perspective.

 Types of reflective writing